mariolambrette/AnimalTrackR/README.md

 library(AnimalTrackR)
 ```

-Installation via `install.packages()` is not yet possible, but support
-for this method will be added in due course.

 ### Dependencies

 `AnimalTrackR` has multiple python dependencies.
-For the vast majority
-of users the built-in `create_TrackR_env()` function will handle all
-dependencies, however for users where this is not the case see the
+The
+`create_TrackR_env()` function handles these for normal usage.
+For users
+who would like ot configure a custom environment, a vignette is provided
+which documents the core dependencies:
-dependences documentation (run `vignette("AnimalTrackR-dependencies")`
+`vignette("AnimalTrackR-dependencies")`
-after installing AnimalTrackR)

 ## Quick start guide